ShelbyFuraCoco/ugc-dont-move-script/README.md

 # ugc-dont-move-script
-simple script for grind in ugc dont move
+this script is keyless(dont have key) and have all functions needed for grind in ugc dont move roblox game here the script: loadstring(game:HttpGet('https://raw.githubusercontent.com/ShelbyFuraCoco/ugc-dont-move-script/main/ugc%20dont%20move%20script.lua'))()